 My sister, daughter and I took my mother to Versailles for her 70th birthday as a surprise.
-I won’t be blogging about that but I would love to share with you a post about the gardens and grounds.
+I won’t be blogging about that but I would love to share with you a post about the palace gardens and grounds.
+For more information, here is the official Website.

 The Palace itself is huge and does not disappoint!
 It is a true palace with gold and marble, restored to it’s former glory since the French revolution.
 It is not until you see the grounds and gardens however, that you realise quite how much opulence and decadence there was from a time when France was THE superpower in the world at that time.
 Versailles is valued at over £50 Billion now so try to imagine the scale and size!
 A Russian Oligarch’s dream!
 It is over 500 hectares in size and is beautifully manicured and formal in design.